Djokovic, the tennis champion who finally has it all with Olympic gold

 Across three decades, he has chased down the toughest rivals and the most meaningful records in the men’s game, winning 24 Grand Slam singles titles, seven season-ending ATP Finals and spending 428 weeks at No. 1.

 He has won the Davis Cup for Serbia.
 He has won Monte Carlo, Rome, Indian Wells and every other Masters 1000 tournament not once but twice.
-He has answered questions in up to six languages.
+He has answered questions about his staying power with his shotmaking and sliding defense and answered questions in the interview room in up to six languages.

 All that had escaped him was an Olympic gold medal and though some of the other great champions of the Open era never had the chance or the burning desire to pursue that traditional prize, Djokovic has been all in.